ashtadhyayi/ashtadhyayi.github.io/content/about.md

 ## Intro

 Welcome!
-We are a few [open source sanskrit programmers](https://groups.google.com/forum/#!forum/sanskrit-programmers), and this is [our centralized repository](https://github.com/sanskrit/ashtadhyayi) + [ui](https://ashtadhyayi.github.io/ui/) of data pertaining to the ashtadhyayi and its commentaries.
+We are a few [open source sanskrit programmers](https://groups.google.com/forum/#!forum/sanskrit-programmers), and this is [our centralized repository](https://github.com/sanskrit/ashtadhyayi) + [user inteface](https://ashtadhyayi.github.io/ui/) of data pertaining to the ashtadhyayi and its commentaries.
 We welcome you to contribute corrections to the content or [improvements to the UI](https://github.com/ashtadhyayi/ui).

 ### Motivation
 This data is presented in many places on the internet (wikisource, [sanskritdocuments.org](sanskritdocuments.org), avg-sanskrit, [ashtadhyayi.com](ashtadhyayi.com) etc..), but there was no centralized place where corrections and curations could happen in a crowdsourced yet controlled fashion.
 Hence this repository.